mgherghi/Warez/Telegram.md

 - translations.telegram.ind.in

+### Telegram Statistics
+- [Telegram channels - All countries](https://anonym.to/?https://tgstat.com/)- Lists all channels, filters them by country and category and provides general statistics about Telegram.

 ### Telegram Modded Client/APKs
 - [Nekogram](https://anonym.to/?https://github.com/Nekogram/Nekogram) - Telegram is a messaging app with a focus on speed and security.
 It’s superfast, simple and free.